softwaresaved/CW-ideas/content/cw21-getting-software-maintenance-funded.md

 ### **Context / Research Domain**

-_Please describe the context or research domain to which the problem applies_

 _Research Software Maintenance Funding.
 Covers all domains of research._

 ### **Problem**

-_Description of the problem you are trying to solve_

 _How to encourage and ensure software maintenance gets sufficiently funded._